toolmantim/tap-release/README.md

 ## Contributing

-Third-pary contributions are welcome! 🙏🏼 If you need help or have a question, let me know via a GitHub issue.
+Third-pary contributions are welcome! 🙏🏼 See [CONTRIBUTING.md](CONTRIBUTING.md) for step-by-step instructions.

+If you need help or have a question, let me know via a GitHub issue.

 ## Deployment